-The Independent Contractors Act 2006 provides serious penalties for contravention of these provisions.
-The Fair Work Ombudsman can provide assistance where workers feel that their employer has engaged in prohibited conduct.
-Current penalties are up to $51,000 for each sham contracting arrangement.
+The Independent Contractors Act 2006 provides severe penalties for contravention of these provisions.
+The Fair Work Ombudsman can provide assistance where workers feel their employer has engaged in questionable or prohibited conduct.
+Current penalties are up to $66,000 for each sham contracting arrangement.

-If you’re a business that engages workers as contractors, it would be advisable to get professional assistance to determine their correct classification.
-There are a few options available, but it depends on your budget and the level of complexity.
-You could engage a lawyer, an HR specialist or a BAS Agent with high-level payroll and HR skills.
-Both the HR specialist and the BAS Agent may not be able to answer all of your questions, but they may be able to assist you in conjunction with another specialist.
+If you’re a business that engages workers as contractors, it’s best to get professional assistance to determine their correct classification.
+There are a few options available, but it depends on your budget and the level of complexity of the working relationships.

 Check the ATO employee contractor tools and the Fair Work Ombudsman information first.
 If you’re still not sure, talk to us.
 On The Money Bookkeeping Melbourne payroll services experts have a lot of experience with payroll and HR matters, and we work with enableHR for expert employment law advice when needed.